wilsonmar/wilsonmar.github.io/_posts/2022-03-02-observability.md

    * Average time to change existing document/message
    <br /><br />

-Requests completed per person – What number of new and/or change requests per person per period?
+* Dev.
+"Productivity" - Requests completed per person – What number of new and/or change requests per person per period?
-   * Break it out by new vs. maintenance work (most will be maintenance)
+   * Requests by new vs. maintenance work (most will be maintenance)
    * Average change requests completed per person
    * Average new requests completed per person
    <br /><br />

-Iterations per release – How many content edit cycles are needed?
+* Dev.
+Velocity - How many content edit cycles (iterations) are needed?
+This can have a significant impact on cycle time and overall productivity.
+   * Iterations per new release
    * Iterations per maintenance release
-   * Iterations per new document/message release
+   <br /><br />

-   * Firms with alignment on standards, customer experience objectives, and the roles responsible for each generally have less churn and resulting delay.
-This can have a significant impact on cycle time and overall productivity.
+   <a target="_blank" href="https://blog.doculabs.com/focus-on-objectives-when-capturing-ccm-metrics">PROTIP</a>: Firms with alignment on standards, customer experience objectives, and the roles responsible for each generally have less churn and resulting delay.
    <br /><br />

 ## Levels of monitoring investment